dell/csm-docs/content/docs/csidriver/release/powermax.md

 - Added support for new access modes in CSI Spec 1.5.
 - Added support for PV/PVC metrics.
 - Added support for Kubernetes 1.23.
+- Added support for new access modes in CSI Spec 1.5.

 ### Fixed Issues
 There are no fixed issues in this release.